namhyung/uftrace/doc/uftrace-script.md

 -S *SCRIPT_PATH*, \--script=*SCRIPT_PATH*
 :   Add a script to do addtional work at the entry and exit of function.
 The type of script is detected by the postfix such as '.py' for python.

+\--record COMMAND [*command-options*]
+:   Record a new trace before running a given script.

 EXAMPLES
 ========